MrMoonKr/BuildBackup/README.md

+# Fork Note
+- Added Rabbit.Net source code for One Click Build
+- For c# newbie

 **Note**: This application is no longer actively supported.
 While parts of it might still work, I don't actively make an effort to make sure it _keeps_ working.

 # BuildBackup